john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

         else:
             return fibonacci(n - 1) + fibonacci(n - 2)

 This certainly fixes the problem.
 But if you call `fibonacci(6)`, the statement `if n < 0` will be called 24 times.
 This is a lot of extra calculation that doesn't need to be done.
-Another option is that you can put a `try / except` around the function when you call it:
+Another option is that you can put a `try / except` around the function where you call `fibonacci`:

     try:
         fibonacci(-333)
     except:
         print('fibonacci only accepts non-negative inputs')

-Enclosing the called to `fibonacci` with `try / except` means Python will print the given line to the screen and supress all of the ugly errors you would have seen.
-This is an extremely powerful tool to help you control practically any unexpected behaivor in Python.
-Notice here, we can both `raise` our own Exceptions, and use `try/except` to catch them.
+Enclosing the call to `fibonacci` with `try / except` means Python will print the given line to the screen and supress all of the ugly errors you would have seen.
+Exceptions are an extremely powerful tool to help you control practically any unexpected behaivor in Python.
+Notice, we can both `raise` our own Exceptions, and use `try/except` to catch them.
 We will need to understand both directions to use Exceptions well.

 #### More kinds of exceptions